 - design the shift patterns of offshore workers

-- designing a ship’s engine room so that maintenance is easier.
+- design a ship’s engine room so that maintenance is easier.

-For more information about career options, please see these pages.
+For more information about career options, please see this document.

 Where do I find a suitable Human Factors Professional or Ergonomist?